aBrihoum/dev.to/How I optimized my Angular website/source.md

 ![Bundle size](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/ph9fwqugp47q7hc9dhc0.png)

-We eliminated a total of (**201.31 kB**) from the initial build.
+✅ We eliminated a total of (**201.31 kB**) from the initial build.

-The [website](https://megapizza-angular-jfoncqyln-oubrdb.vercel.app/) after reducing the bundle size.
+You can check the [website](https://megapizza-angular-jfoncqyln-oubrdb.vercel.app/) after reducing the bundle size.

-The lighthouse score improved a little, but the website still has all the problems mentioned earlier. **Now let's fix them**.
+About lighthouse, the score has improved a little, but the website still has all the problems mentioned earlier. **So, let's fix them**.

 ![Lighthouse](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/svkeerlhg52qia6dq5hb.png)